EPFL-ENAC/enac-it4r-repo-python/README.md

 pip install .[dev]
 ```

-## Code quality (linter + formatter)
+## Code quality (linter + formatter + typing)

-We use Black as a code formatter and Ruff as a linter to guarantee good code quality.
+We use Black as a code formatter, Ruff as a linter, and mypy as a static type checker.
+These tools aim to guarantee good code quality.

 After setting up your development environment, install the git pre-commit hook by executing the following command in the repository’s root: